onthegocode/JavaScript/README.md

 Before contributing to this repository, make sure to read our [Contribution Guidelines](CONTRIBUTING.md).
 You can look at other [TheAlgorithms Repositories][repositories] or the [issues with a "help wanted" label][help-wanted] for inspiration regarding what to implement.
 Our maintainers will guide you through how to make your contribution properly if you make any mistakes.
-The names of the maintainers of this repository is listed in the [CODEOWNERS file](.github/CODEOWNERS).
+The names of the maintainers of this repository are listed in the [CODEOWNERS file](.github/CODEOWNERS).

 You can find a list of the algorithms currently in the repository in the [directory](DIRECTORY.md).
 Explanations of